 • After writing the details, hit the Save button & close.

-How to inactive the account present on the Chart of Accounts?
+How to inactivate the account present on the Chart of Accounts QuickBooks?

 • Find out Settings & click on Chart of Accounts

-• Sort out the account that you wish to inactive
+• Sort out the account that you wish to inactivate

 • Click the dropdown button and choose the Action displayed on it